isleofcode/ember-cordova/pages/workflow/hooks.md

 };
 ```

-Hooks run as tasks within the Ember-cli build pipeline.
-To ensure consistent behaviour they should return synchronous functions or promises.
+Hooks run as tasks within the ember-cli build pipeline.
+To ensure consistent behaviour they should return synchronous functions or promises:

-**An example async hook:**

 ```js
 /* jshint node: true */